-Join Jonathan Reichental for an in-depth discussion in this video Designing the data governance process, part of Introduction to Data Governance.
+Join Jonathan Reichental for an in-depth discussion in this video Designing the data governance process, part of Learning Data Governance.

 - When an organization decides that data governance…is right for them,…and fully understands the commitment and requirements,…how do they go about designing the necessary processes?…We should acknowledge that an organization…that begins a data governance capability…doesn't need to be perfect on day one.…In fact, most organizations will evolve…their data governance over a period of time.…We refer to this as the process of maturing.…In fact, we'll reference the data management maturity model…for thinking about how we plan and develop data governance.…